cualquiercosa327/vvctre/README.md

 # GUI Features

-- Disk Shader Cache Loading Progress Bar
+- Disk shader cache loading progress bar
 - FPS
   - You can move the text while the left mouse button is held.
   - You can change its color while the right mouse button is held.